jorgebucaran/hyperapp/docs/tutorial.md

 const SelectStory = (state, id) => ({ ...state, reading: id })
 ```

-It has a payload, but it's not an event object.
-It's a custom value telling us which
+It has a payload, but it’s not an event object.
+It’s a custom value telling us which
 story was clicked.
 How are actions dispatched with custom payloads? – Like this:

 ```js